openedx/edx-documentation/en_us/install_operations/source/platform_releases/ficus.rst

 ================================

 Devstack and Fullstack are installed using Vagrant.
-To upgrade from one Ficus release to another, follow these steps in the host operating system:
+To upgrade from one Ficus release to another, run the following commands in the host operating system:

 .. code-block:: bash